 This is why Touchstone Life Care’s System includes the automatic sharing of your plan with the people you choose to be your Trusted Contacts.
 This may include, at your choosing, your lawyer and General Practitioner .
 By sharing and discussing your plan in advance it is far less likely to be challenged, because all the people you want to be making decisions for you will know about your choices and the reasons for them, ahead of time.

 Is an Advance Care Plan legally binding?

-Ultimately it is only a court or tribunal that can declare an Advance Care Plan to be legally binding.
+Ultimately, it is only a court or tribunal that can declare an Advance Care Directive to be legally binding.
 They might need to do this if the validity of an Advance Care Plan is challenged.

 There are other circumstances when a health practitioner is not bound by your Advance Care Plan, namely:

-● If the treatment consent to is futile;
+● If the treatment consented to is futile;

 ● If the treatment refused is palliative care;

 ● If decision-making capacity is required of a patient in order to lawfully administer the treatment (eg. voluntary assisted dying in Victoria);

 ● If other laws apply which preclude a health practitioner from relying on the Advance Care Plan.

 Can I share my Advance Care Plan with anyone?
 Should I?